-TABLE12 Government regulations/laws mean and S.D analysis
+TABLE 12 Government Regulations/laws Mean and S.D analysis

-Sta tement OBS Mean Std.
-Deviation 21 The county government manages the budget according to the constitution and the supporting regulations 77 3.649351 1.048385 22 The county government makes a provision in the budget for training staff on the application of the law in the budget making process.
-77 3.805195 1.039217 23 The county government ensures that each officer engaged in the budgeting process participates in trainings on effective management of the budget and in accordance to the law.
-77 3.87013 1.080334 24 The budgeting staffs understand the PFM Regulations relating to county government budgeting 77 3.87013 0.8788547 25 The top management in the county government supports and understands the importance of effective management of the budget and in accordance with the law 77 3.766234 1.024645 the budget and in accordance to the law. 'contributing the highest mean (mean score =3.87013, SD=1.080334 while 'the county government manages the budget according to the constitution and the supporting regulations recording the lowest score (mean score =3.649351, SD = 1.048385).
+Sta Statement Mean Std.
+Deviation 1 The county government manages the budget according to the constitution and the supporting regulations 77 3.649351 1.048385 2 The county government makes a provision in the budget for training staff on the application of the law in the budget making process.
+77 3.805195 1.039217 3 The county government ensures that each officer engaged in the budgeting process participates in trainings on effective management of the budget and in accordance to the law.
+77 3.87013 1.080334 4 The budgeting staffs understand the PFM Regulations relating to county government budgeting 77 3.87013 0.8788547 5 The top management in the county government supports and understands the importance of effective management of the budget and in accordance with the law 77 3.766234 1.024645

+From Table 12 above, it was demonstrated that the mean score for the five statements set to measure the impact of government regulations on effective management of the budget ranged between 3.649351 and 3.87013 with the statement 'The county government ensures that each officer engaged in the budgeting process participates in trainings on effective management of the budget and in accordance to the law. ' contributing the highest mean (mean score =3.87013, SD=1.080334 while 'the county government manages the budget according to the constitution and the supporting regulations recording the lowest score (mean score =3.649351, SD = 1.048385).
 This Implies that majority of the staff are conversant and adhere to government regulations with regard to budgeting and the budgeting process and also other financial management matters.

-From Table 12 above, it was demonstrated that the mean score for the five statements set to measure the impact of government regulations on effective management of the budget ranged between 3.649351 and 3.87013 with the statement 'The county government ensures that each officer engaged in the budgeting process participates in trainings on effective management of